🕹️ Level 1

 What is Climate Tech?

-The term "climate tech", short for climate technology, is used in two related ways.
+The term "Climate Tech", short for climate technology, is used in two related ways.
 There is a broad definition and a Silicon Valley-style industry definition.

 Broad Definition | Industry Definition |